Using Connections in Your App

 Using Dynamic Dropdowns in Forms

-You have the ability to utilize connections between two tables in order to create dynamic drop-down lists.
-For example, you can set up a country selection that will automatically update the available states/provinces connected to that specific country.
+You can utilize connections between two tables to create dynamic drop-down lists.
+For example, you can set up a project selection that will automatically update the available employees connected to the selected project.

 To utilize both connections on your form, you can set the second connection to utilize the first.
 Simply hover over the connection input in the form and select the edit pen icon.

-Tip: You can learn more about using dynamic dropdowns in your forms in our article here.
+Tip: To learn more about using dynamic dropdowns, see our article here

 Linking to Connected Views